phillipluther/polygoingoff-archive/README.md

 Audio source files are not checked in for size considerations and because they're on archive.org.

-## Isn't This a Bit Overkill
+## Isn't this a bit over-engineered?

-Build a mini-static site ... build the RSS feed ... read metadata from the files ... isn't this all a bit over-engineered?

-No, this isn't _a bit_ over-engineered; this is over-engineered AF.
-Frankly, though, messing around with `fs` and figuring out how to build the RSS feed is way more fun.
-I couldn't bare the thought of simply copy/pasting the feed from the podcast's old WordPress instance, nor could I put myself through the monotonous task of duplicating 35 some odd HTML articles and manually updating titles, descriptions, etc.
+No, it's _way_ over-engineered.
+In the temporary absence of other projects, though, building this simple-made-complicated thing was more fun than copy/pasting markup and assets from the old WordPress instance.